 - Ensure that all trustees and grantors sign the amendment.

 - If the terms of the trust require that amendments be delivered to the trustees, have the trustees sign an acknowledgment of receipt.

 - While it is not a requirement for a trust or its amendment to be notarized, it is good policy to notarize these documents regardless.

+Modifying a living trust can be a straightforward process.
+For more info on what Items to include in your trust amendment.
 Following these requirements will help to ensure that the validity of your living trust is not challenged.
 For more information about how we have helped countless clients with their plans, view our testimonials today.